Pin care

 7. For the first few days, wrap gauze loosely around each pin site.

-8. If your child has a fixator, use gauze or cotton swabs dipped in the cleaning solution to clean the fixator and any wires that connect it to the pins.
+8. If you have a fixator, use gauze or cotton swabs dipped in the cleaning solution to clean the fixator and any wires that connect it to the pins.

 Other instructions

-• Your doctor will tell you when and how you can bathe your child.
+• Your doctor will tell you when you can take a shower.
 In general, the pin sites need to be kept dry for a while after they have been put in place.
-Ask your doctor if and when your child can swim while the pins are in.
+Ask your doctor if and when you can swim while the pins are in.

-• Prop up the affected area on a pillow, if the pin is on your child's arm or leg.
-Try to keep it above the level of the heart.
+• Prop up the pin area on a pillow, if the pin is on your arm or leg.
+Try to keep it above the level of your heart.
 This will help reduce swelling.

-• Urge your child to be careful when moving around.
-Your child should try not to bump or snag the pin or fixator on anything.
-The doctor may give you specific instructions on what your child can and can't do.
+• Be careful when moving around.
+You don't want to bump or snag the pin or fixator on anything.
+Your doctor may give you specific instructions on what you can and can't do.

 • Avoid clothing that pulls or rubs on the pin or fixator.
-If you can, have your child not wear clothing over it.
-Teach your child to be careful when getting dressed so that clothing doesn't catch on it.
+If possible, don't wear clothing over it.
+Be careful when getting dressed so that your clothing doesn't snag on the pin or fixator.

 Call your doctor now or seek immediate medical care if: